Dealing with loneliness: 5 lifestyle changes you can make today

 Reduced social interaction can evoke feelings of isolation; particularly during the winter months, when people often retreat to the warmth and comfort of their own homes.

-No matter the time of year though, many of us are currently dealing with loneliness – with lockdown and self-isolation taking their toll on mental health.
-And so it’s easy to see how, in our circumstances, loneliness is at an all-time high.
+No matter the time of year, many of us are currently dealing with loneliness – with lockdown and self-isolation taking their toll on mental health.
+So it’s easy to see how, in our circumstances, loneliness is at an all-time high.

 In this week’s blog, we’re looking at some of the best lifestyle changes you can make to help improve your mental health.

 If your loved one is new to using smart devices, you could dedicate some time to teaching them everything they need to know about the modern methods of technology.
-Encouraging them to read their grandchildren a story via video call, or send them pictures of your childrens’ art and craft masterpieces?
+Why not encourage them to read their grandchildren a story via video call, or send them pictures of your children's art and craft masterpieces?

 No matter how you do it – via video call/phone call – speaking to your loved one regularly is an effective way of dealing with loneliness.

 Virtual volunteering has taken the world by storm since the pandemic began, and there are plenty of ways your loved one can get involved.
-Try encouraging them to sign up to a charity, for example – such as the Adopt a Grandparent programme.
+Try encouraging them to sign up for a charity, such as the Adopt a Grandparent programme.

 When you’re alone, you can sometimes be consumed by how lonely you feel – and it can be easy to forget that lots of people are in the same boat.
 Remembering this fact can be helpful when trying to pick yourself up, and boost those around you.